hpi-swt2/bookkeeper-portal-blue/README.md

 ### Linting
 * `bundle exec rubocop` Use the static code analyzer [RuboCop](https://github.com/rubocop-hq) to find possible issues (based on the community [Ruby style guide](https://github.com/rubocop-hq/ruby-style-guide)).
-  * `--auto-correct` to fix what can be fixed automatically.
+  * `--autocorrect` to fix what can be fixed automatically.
   * RuboCop's behavior can be [controlled](https://docs.rubocop.org/en/latest/configuration) using `.rubocop.yml`

 ### Debugging